Ram Gopal (dancer)

 Bissano Ram Gopal OBE (20 November 1912 – 12 October 2003) was an Indian dancer and choreographer who performed mostly as a soloist and toured extensively throughout his lengthy career.
-A modernist, he blended the classical Indian dance with balletic choreography, and along with Uday Shankar was among the first to showcase Indian classical dance in the West starting in the 1930s, Polish critic Tadeusz Zelenski called him "the Nijinsky of India".
+A modernist, he blended classical Indian dance styles, folk dance and balletic choreography, and along with Uday Shankar was among the first to showcase Indian classical dance in the West starting in the 1930s, Polish critic Tadeusz Zelenski called him "the Nijinsky of India".

-As a choreographer, he is most known for his productions, Legend of the Taj Mahal, Dance of the Setting Sun and Dances of India.
+As a choreographer, he is most known for his productions, Legend of the Taj Mahal, and Dances of India, and solo items Dance of the Setting Sun and Garuda.
 He is also noted for "Radha-Krishna", his collaboration with British ballerina Dame Alicia Markova, in 1960.

 Early life and training

 Gopal was born in Bangalore, India.
 He was named Bissano, being born on 20 November (Bees = 20 in Hindi).
 He had a Burmese mother and a Rajput father who was a barrister.
 They lived in a mansion called Torquay Castle.
 His grandmother was a well known dancer.
 Drawn to dance early on in his life, he learned Kathakali from Guru Kunju Kurup and Chandu Panickar.
 Once he danced at the annual garden party of the Maharaja of Mysore without his father's permission, but the Maharaja persuaded his father to allow him to receive further dance training.

 While in this early forties, he discovered Guru Meenakshi Sundaram Pillai of Pandanallur style under whom he started learning Bharatanatyam, followed by Muthukumaran Pillai; he also learned Kathak from Sohanlal and Bowri Prasad and even Manipuri dance, all of which he assimilated into his choreographies in the coming decades.